 3. Camouflage the chest cavity.
 In most, if not all, of the hunting photos I've taken (including the photos of my husband & son in this post), the deer has already been field dressed.

-Position the animal with the cavity tilted down & camouflaged by longer grass or leaves.
+Position the animal with the cavity tilted down & camouflaged by vegetation or snow.

-4. Use a rag to clean up visible blood.
-Especially around the face.
+5. Make them look their best.
+Use a rag to clean up visible blood, especially around the face.

 Yesterday I saw a photo posted to facebook of a hunter with a small deer